AndreCiambo/AndreCiambo/README.md

 ## 🚀 Welcome Note
 Welcome Everyone!

-I proudly announce that I have graduated as a Data Analyst from Epicode School's intensive six months Data Analysis Programme.
+I proudly announce that I have graduated as a Data Analyst from an intensive six months Data Analysis Programme.
 I have mastered a broad spectrum of advanced data analysis technologies and methodologies during all these months of rigorous work.

 ## 💼 Educational Path

-MSc in Economics | Advanced Data Analysis Bootcamp - Epicode School  (6 Months + 300 working hours) My journey at Epicode School was an enlightening experience, equipping me with theoretical knowledge and practical skills in data analysis.
+MSc in Economics | Advanced Data Analysis Bootcamp -  (6 Months + 300 working hours)
+My journey at Epicode School was an enlightening experience, equipping me with theoretical knowledge and practical skills in data analysis.